ranamerp/val-image-generator/README.md

 ```cmd
 python main.py
 ```

+### 5. Adjust colors.
+Colors and team names can be adjusted in the `colors.json` file.
+Team A is first-half attackers, and Team B is second-half attackers.
 Images are outputted in `/output` with the file name being either output.png, or the matchid of the game.

-Special thanks to colinhartigan, whose code makes up the majority of this project
+Special thanks to colinhartigan, whose code makes up the majority of this project, and to Hendrik, who's API makes this code non-dependent on the in-game client.